eluv-io/elv-stream-sample/README.md

 };
 ```

-Both cases are straightforward - determine the playout url, then set up the corresponding player.
+Both cases are relatively straightforward - determine the playout url, then set up the corresponding player.
+Note that HLS.js does not support HLS playout with Sample AES encryption.
+You can instead use native Apple HLS playback instead by setting the `src` attribute of the video element.

 To set up Widevine in the Dash case, an additional step must be done to indicate the license server to use.
 With dashjs, this is done using the `setProtectionData` method.
 The list of valid license servers is specified in `drms.widevine.licenseServers` of the Dash/Widevine playout methods.